yashiro1899/maximum-awesome/README.md

 Note that this won't remove everything, but your vim configuration should be reset to whatever it was before installing.
 Some uninstallation steps will be manual.

 ## Contribute

+Before creating your pull request, consider whether the feature you want to add is something that you think *every* user of maximum-awesome should have.
+Is it support for a very common language people would ordinarily use vim to write?
+Is it a useful utility that does not change many defaults and composes well with other parts of maximum-awesome?
+If so then perhaps it would be a good fit.
+If not, perhaps keep it in your `*.local` files.
+This does not apply to bug fixes.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)